int19h/jbomohi/dict/fe'a/comments.md

 How can it be the $n$th root of anything when $n$ is not defined?
 Should it not be the $b$th root?

+## 2015-07-12T07:02:01Z — gleki (comment 2250, on definition 1527, in reply to 2244)

+Re: What is n?

+krtisfranks wrote:
+> How can it be the $n$th root of anything when $n$ is not defined?
+Should it
+> not be the $b$th root?

+look at the second efinition by mbays. it's exactly that.